enarjord/passivbot/README.md

 the bot's purpose is to accumulate btc in bybit inverse, usdt in binance usdt futures

-it is a market maker bot, making a grid of limit orders and one closing order at static markup
+it is a market maker bot, making a grid of limit orders above and below price

-if there is no position, it will make a bid at order book's highest bid and ask at order book's lowest ask

 it listens to websocket live stream of trades, and updates its orders continuously